Martin1887/dotfiles/stow/nvim/.config/nvim/README.md

 - tint to tint inactive windows.
 - nvim-spider for subword and skipping punctuation `w,e,b,ge` movements.
 - nvim-rip-substitute at `<space>fs` for a modern search/replace with ripgrep and friendly syntax.
-- tabout.nvim to navigate between brackets and quotes with `Tab` and `S-Tab`.